Reviews You Can Rely On

 Somewhat basic

 The Dakine DLX Pickup Pad is a serviceable pad that is a great option for riders with big trucks who need to carry a lot of bikes.
 The smaller size we tested only carries five, but the larger size can hold up to seven.
 If you have a full-size truck and a lot of bike friends, the large DLX is the pad we recommend.
 Aside from the large carrying capacity, Dakine delivered a functional and rock-solid product.
-Installation is par-for-the-course, and the loading process is simple.
+Installation is par for the course, and the loading process is simple.
 There are no padded slots or fancy cradles, just line the bike up with a top-tube strap and drop the bike into place.
 The hold is secure, and our bikes stayed put over some nasty, bumpy roads.
 The straps are also secured to the pad, so if you forget to close them, they won't go flying when you're zooming 80 mph down the interstate.
 Dakine also added metal grommets to each side of the pad should you choose to lock it to your truck with a cable lock.
 Perhaps our favorite feature is the hook on the handle flap to easily secure it in the open position, making it easier to use your backup camera.

 The 1000 Dernier fabric is tough, with a durable coating to resist weather and UV damage.
 While it isn't flashy or feature-packed, it is quite effective and works well.
 The Dakine DLX also comes in a Curve version that is made to fit some of the super thick, curved tailgates found on some models of modern trucks.
 We also like the Dakine DLX Pickup Pad for thicker tailgates, which offer features like storage pouches and separation blockers.